How To Personally Brand Your Resume

 Highlight Your Skills

 When crafting your resume, focus on the skills and knowledge that you bring to the table.
-This would be a good time to inventory your skills.
-In a bulleted format highlight the strongest and most relevant skills to the job description.
+This would be a good time to inventory your skills, and in a bulleted format highlight the strongest and most relevant skills to the job description.
 This area is your chance to feature the skills you possess that were listed in the job description without copying them per beta.

 - Proven ability to leverage technology